 On August 15, 2022, the Corporation acquired all of the issued and outstanding shares of Counter Solutions Holdings Limited ("Counter Solutions"), a company incorporated under the laws of the United Kingdom.
 Counter Solutions creates connected digital experiences for the retail & hospitality sectors, helping brands implement self-service technology solutions to improve their customer experience & drive productivity gains.
 The total purchase price was \$5.9 million paid as a combination of cash and contingent consideration payable.
 As part of this transaction, the Corporation has issued 2 million common shares to retain a key employee.
-The estimated fair value of the shares is \$1.1 million, which vests in 3 equal tranches on each of February 15, 2023, February 15, 2024, and February 15, 2025.
+The estimated fair value of the shares is \$1.2 million, which vests in 3 equal tranches as agreed targets are met.
 The shares are retractable based on Counter Solutions meeting agreed targets and on the continued employment of the key employee until fully vested.

 As disclosed in prior financial statements, Givex Canada Corp. is subject to an ongoing tax audit by the Canada Revenue Agency pertaining to transfer fees between Givex Corporation and Givex Canada Corp.
 If the tax authority is successful with their challenges, the Corporation's income tax expense may be adversely affected.
 On June 17, 2022, Givex Canada Corp received notices of reassessment from the Canada Revenue Agency for \$0.6 million plus interest as the result of this audit.
-The Corporation intends to dispute the assessment and is working with legal counsel to file Notices of Objections.
-The outcome of the dispute is unknown therefore the Corporation has accrued the full amount of these notices in the 9 month period ended September 30, 2022 income tax provision.
+The Corporation has paid the assessment however intends to dispute the assessment and has worked with legal counsel to file Notices of Objections.
+The payment has been recorded in prepaid expenses.